T20 medium tank: T23 series

 The design was classified "limited procurement" in May 1943 and 250 T23s were ordered; these were built between November 1943 and December 1944 although the design was never standardized or issued to front line units.
 Production models featured the T80 gun mount and M1A1 76mm gun.
 The turret would later be used in modified form for 76mm M4 variants.
 The T23 was not adopted for service partly because of its untried transmission system and partly because the design had poor weight distribution and excessive ground pressure.
 In an attempt to rectify this, two further variants were ordered, the T23E3 with torsion bar suspension and the T23E4 with horizontal volute suspension.
 The T23E4 was cancelled before the design was completed, but the T23E3 prototype was completed and the torsion bar suspension was found to have reduced the ground pressure by 20% compared to the T23.
+Despite cancellation of the T23E4, three T23 tanks (serial numbers 624, 625, and 626) were converted in 1944 to horizontal volute suspension.
+Mobility trials demonstrated this configuration to be superior to vertical volute but inferior to torsion bar suspension.

 T21 Light Tank

 In a related development the T21 was proposed as a replacement for the M3 and M5 series light tanks.
 It was to have been based on the hull and turret design of the T20 but with a maximum armor thickness of 30 mm it would weigh only 24 ST been armed with the 76 mm gun, used either a torsion bar or use the vertical volute spring suspension of the M7 Medium Tank (originally known as T7 Light Tank).

-The design was prepared, but the two planned pilots were built; Armored Force wanted light tanks to weigh no more than 20 ST. Ultimately, the T21 concept was superseded by the T24 program, which was standardized as the M24 Chaffee.
+The design was prepared, but the two planned pilots were never built; Armored Force wanted light tanks to weigh no more than 20 ST. Ultimately, the T21 concept was superseded by the T24 program, which was standardized as the M24 Chaffee.